 - Password: Enter password of the user DN used to bind with AD.

 - Bind User DN: The distinguished name of the user that will authenticate to the search directory.
 For example, cn=Administrator,cn=Users,dc=sub,dc=saserver,dc=local.

 - Search Base DN: The base distinguished name, or base DN, identifies the entry in the directory from which searches are initiated; the base DN is often referred to as the search base.
 For example, dc=sub,dc=saserver,dc=local.

 - Click Test Connection to test the connection between Context Hub and the data source.

 - Click Save.

 AD is added as a data source for the configured Context Hub.
 The added AD data source is displayed in the Data Sources tab.

 After adding the data source, you can configure the data source settings.
 For instructions, see Configure Context Hub Data Source Settings .

 After completing the configuration, you can view the contextual data in the Context Summary Panel of the Respond view or Investigate view.
-For instructions, see the Navigate to Context Summary Panel and View Additional Context topic in the Investigation and Malware Analysis Guide.
+For instructions, see the Navigate to Context Summary Panel and View Additional Context topic in the Investigate User Guide.